kevinweber/inline-comments/readme.txt

 == Changelog ==

 = 1.2.1 =
-* Fix: When WP-Ajaxify-Comments is enabled and a comment was submitted, and when then the user wants to close the wrapper using a cancel link, the page reloaded.
+* Fix: When WP-Ajaxify-Comments is enabled and a comment was submitted, and when then the user wants to close the wrapper using the cancel link/cross, the page reloaded.
 That issue is now fixed.

 = 1.2 =
 * New feature: Added closing "x" to the right top of the comments wrapper.
 Can be removed per option